 Aaaaand it’s another Virago.
 But this time it’s a little different.
 And we all know – different is good!
 Well… maybe not always.
 With Virago cafe racers – they tend to be sleek and leaning forward.
 Usually a Mojave or a Kawasaki KZ tank and a little seat.
 Round headlight, clip-ons… Like the one from Hageman Cycles… And people love this style!

 In this case – we didn’t get to see a cafe racer.
 It’s a tracker.
 And what a difference it is.
-The handle bar is wide and flat.
-Tank is chubby… taken from Suzuki GT750.
+The handlebar is wide and flat.
+The tank is chubby… taken from Suzuki GT750.
 The suspension is upgraded (USD forks from 2008 GSX-R 750 on the front and progressive twin shocks in the rear).
-Speedometer on the tank, helps to clean up the front.
+The speedometer on the tank helps to clean up the front.